Simulation-based Inference of Reionization Parameters from 3D Tomographic 21 cm Light-cone Images -- II: Application of Solid Harmonic Wavelet Scattering Transform: Data preparation

 \subsection{Thermal noise and residual foreground}

 To apply the realistic effects to the 21~cm signal, we first compute the $uv$ coverage map at each of a total of 660 frequency channels.
 The $uv$ coverage map can be used to suppress the thermal noise and calculate the telescope response to the cosmic 21 cm signal and foreground.
 We then generate the thermal noise with a 1000-hour observation.
 For the thermal noise estimation in this paper, we employ the {\tt Tools21cm}\footnote{\href{https://github.com/sambit-giri/tools21cm}{https://github.com/sambit-giri/tools21cm}} \citep{Giri2020} code to simulate the expected thermal noise in the 3D 21~cm light-cone images as observed with the SKA1-Low.
 We list our basic assumptions of the SKA configuration in Table~\ref{tab:instru parameters}.
-We assume the same telescope response for both the case with thermal noise and that without (i.e.\ only cosmic 21~cm signal).
+When synthesizing the total signal, we applied the same telescope response in the calculation of thermal noise to both the cosmic 21~cm signal component and the radio foreground component.
 The signal of a pixel in the $uv$ space is kept unchanged for non-zero $uv$ coverage but otherwise set to zero if the pixel is outside the $uv$ coverage.
 In order to suppress the noise, we smooth the map with a relatively small baseline of 1~km\footnote{\citet{2018MNRAS.479.5596G,giri2020measuring,10.1093/mnras/stab1518} choose to smooth with a baseline of 2~km, which corresponds to the size of the central area of SKA1-Low.
 We discuss the effect of smoothing scales in Appendix~\ref{sec:comp_km}.}, which roughly corresponds to the size of the core area of SKA1-Low.
 Specifically, we convolve the map with a Gaussian filter in the angular direction and a top-hat filter in the LOS direction.
 The FWHM of the Gaussian filter corresponds to the size of the 1-km baseline and the width of the top-hat filter also matches that FWHM.

 To mock the foreground contamination, we employ the {\tt pygsm}\footnote{\href{https://github.com/telegraphic/pygsm}{https://github.com/telegraphic/pygsm}} package that is based on the GSM-building model \citep{zheng2017improved}, which interpolates the sky maps with 29 sky map observations using an improved principal component analysis (PCA) method.
 We then use these foreground maps to interpolate our images on the grid for each frequency slice.
 In order to prevent overfitting, we assign a random patch of sky (except for the North and South poles) to model each foreground image.
 Finally, we employ the SVD technique for foreground removal.
 Specifically, we remove the largest six singular value modes.